Top 10 Ways to Save Money on Your Medication Costs

 Don’t wait until you get to the pharmacy to ask for a generic – let your doctor or other healthcare provider know that you prefer generics before they write the prescription.
 Many popular but previously expensive medications are now available generically or even OTC; focus on getting these cost-saving alternatives.

 Research Your Medication Copays

 Learn about your insurance copays or co-insurance.
-For example, research your tier copay on your insurance website or give them a call and ask about tiers on your plan.
+For example, research your "tier copay" on your insurance website or give them a call and ask about tiers on your plan.

 Talk to Your Healthcare Providers About Cost

-Many drugs are now available without prescription (OTC) - for example, the heartburn medications Nexium OTC or Pepcid Complete and the non-sedating antihistamine Claritin.
-Your insurance won't pay for OTC drugs, but it is usually less expensive than getting them with a prescription.
+Many drugs are now available without a prescription (OTC) - for example, the heartburn medications Nexium 24Hr or Pepcid Complete and the non-sedating antihistamine Claritin 24-Hr Allergy.
+Your insurance won't pay for OTC drugs, but it is usually less expensive than paying full price for a prescription.

 Learn About the Medicare Prescription Outpatient Drug Coverage